haoboguo/AF2.Res.Flex/README.md

 The R package "bio3d" is used for trajectory analyses; the "heatmap.2" function in package "gplots" is used to plot the heatmaps.

-4. The primary movement (PC1 from 100 ns MD) examples include:
+## The primary movement (PC1 from 100 ns MD) examples include:

-E.pc1.gif: PC1 (principal movement 1) is the vibration between the two domains connected by a flexible link, in the two-domain protein GNE (system E).
+System E. pc1.gif: PC1 (principal movement 1) imgs/casp14_predictions.gifis the vibration between the two domains connected by a flexible link, in the two-domain protein GNE (system E).

 I.pc1.gif: PC1 (principal movement 1) is the opening-and-closing dynamics of the two DNA-binding domains in the MerR homodimer (system I).